-1. Do .
-Do you have a caring and compassionate spirit?

-Yes No Perhaps

-2. Do you desire to o make a long-t erm positive differe ence in to lives of

-a few select people?

-Yes No Perhaps

-3. Do you believe that you could be an effective lay / minister just by

-forming a friendly relationship?
+1. Do you have a caring and compassionate spirit?
+YesNoPerhaps 2.
+Do you desire to make a long-term positive difference in to lives o a few select people?
+YesNoPerhaps 3.
+Do you believe that you could be an effective lay minister just by forming a friendly relationship?
+YesNoPerhaps 4.
+Do you realize that for your life to touch another is a healing encouraging, comforting and therapeutic touch?